Heads Will Roll (song): Music video

-The music video for "Heads Will Roll" was directed by Richard Ayoade, and premiered on NME.com on May 26, 2009.
+The song's music video was directed by Richard Ayoade, and premiered on NME on May 26, 2009.
 It features the band playing in a (presumably) underground venue when a dancing werewolf whose dancing is reminiscent of Michael Jackson (who died four days before the single was released and 30 days after the music video premiered) appears on stage.
 A light flashes halfway through the music video and the werewolf transforms.
 He then proceeds to chase after the audience and kills most of them.
 The video then ends with the band having been murdered while Karen O continues singing, her head severed from her body.

 The music video contains some mockery of horror in general; instead of blood, there is red glitter and confetti and Karen O keeps singing while decapitated.
 In the UK, there are two different versions of this video, the second replacing the violent conclusion with repeated clips from the previous section of the video, but it shows the confetti falling onto the band.

-It was nominated for a MTV Video Music Award for Breakthrough Video.
+The video was nominated for the MTV Video Music Award for Breakthrough Video.

+A-Trak remix

+A remix by Canadian artist A-Trak was released on November 17, 2009.
+The original mix runs for six minutes and 23 seconds, while a radio edit shortened it by three minutes.
+It was ranked at number 124 on Rolling Stones list of "The 200 Greatest Dance Songs of All Time".

+Other versions

+"Heads Will Roll" was performed by Scarlett Johansson in 2021 for the animated film Sing 2.

+Figure skater Amber Glenn used a version of "Heads Will Roll" during the 2023–24 season and went on to win the 2024 U.S. Figure Skating Championships.
+The song was also used as the BBC Sport theme song for the 2025 UEFA Women's Euro Championship.

+In 2023, English producer Nia Archives released "Off Wiv Ya Headz," a jungle track that samples the A-Trak remix of "Heads Will Roll".
+The track features in the 2026 film Finding Emily.